Samsung U750 Alias 2

-The Samsung SCH-U750, marketed as Samsung Alias 2 and also as Samsung Zeal, is a cell phone made by Samsung.
-The phone is only available in metallic gray.
-It features a dual-hinge design that can be opened in portrait or landscape style.
-Arguably, the most notable feature of the Alias 2 is its E Ink-based keyboard.
-In horizontal mode it features a QWERTY keyboard and VCAST music on the Verizon Wireless network within Australia and the USA.
+The Samsung SCH-U750, marketed as Samsung Alias 2 and also as Samsung Zeal, was a cell phone made by Samsung.
+The phone was only available in metallic gray.
+It featured a dual-hinge design that could be opened in portrait or landscape style.
+The Alias 2 featured an E Ink-based keyboard.
+In horizontal mode it featured a QWERTY keyboard and VCAST music on the Verizon Wireless network within Australia and the USA.

-The phone runs on Verizon Wireless's digital and Ev-DO networks.
+The phone ran on Verizon Wireless's digital and Ev-DO networks until the shutdown of Verizon's 3G networks.
 The Samsung Alias 2 was released on 11 May 2009 in the United States.